Percina evides (Jordan and Copeland, 1877)

 Basis for Listing

-In Minnesota, the gilt darter, also known as the gilded darter, occurs only in the St. Croix River and several of its tributaries (Snake, Kettle, Sunrise, Tamarack).
+In Minnesota, the Gilt Darter (Percina evides) occurs only in the St. Croix, Snake, and Kettle rivers and lower reaches of their large tributaries.
 Its limited distribution makes it vulnerable to decline and possibly extirpation through catastrophic events.
-The closest stable populations are in the Chippewa and lower Black rivers of Wisconsin, but the Mississippi River does not offer an avenue for recolonization.
-The Minnesota-Wisconsin St. Croix population is disjunct from those of the Ozarks and the Tennessee uplands.
-Elsewhere across its range, the gilt darter has greatly declined or become extirpated.
-It was listed as a special concern species in Minnesota in 1996.
+Although the closest stable populations are in the Chippewa and lower Black rivers of Wisconsin, the Mississippi River does not offer an avenue for recolonization.
+The Minnesota-Wisconsin St. Croix River population is disjunct from those of the Ozarks and the Tennessee Uplands.
+(Hatch et al. in preparation).
+Genetic analysis determined populations across the species’ range are comprised of one eastern and two western clades.
+The Minnesota and Wisconsin populations belong to a western clade and the data suggests these be recognized as a new species (Near and Page 1999).
+Regionally, the Gilt Darter is listed threatened in Wisconsin.
+Elsewhere across its range it has greatly declined or is presumed extirpated.
+It was listed as a species of special concern in 1996.

-The gilt darter is a robust, stout darter.
+The Gilt Darter is a robust, stout darter.
 Seven saddle bands straddle the dorsal ridge, joining dark blotches midside.
-In breeding males, the bands turn an iridescent blue-green, while areas between the blotches as well as the head, spinous dorsal fin, and ventral portions of the body turn brilliant yellow and orange.
-At the height of the breeding season, a blue-black pigment accumulates in the breast, pelvic and spinous dorsal fins, and at the base of anal fin.
-Adult gilt darters average 78.5 mm (3.1 in.) in total length (Becker 1983).
+In breeding males, the bands turn an iridescent blue-green; while areas between the blotches as well as the head, spinous dorsal fin, and ventral portions of the body turn brilliant yellow and orange.
+At the height of the breeding season, a blue-black pigment accumulates in the breast, pelvic, and spinous dorsal fins and at the base of the anal fin.
+Adults average 7.9 cm (3.1 in.) in total length (Becker 1983).

-The gilt darter occurs in riffles of medium- to large-sized streams with strong to moderate currents, and is generally most abundant in the deeper portions of its habitat.
-The species also requires streams with relatively strong, year-round flow and clean gravel and cobble substrates for spawning (Hatch 1985/86).
+The Gilt Darter occurs in riffles of medium- to large-sized streams, with strong to moderate currents, and is generally most abundant in the deeper portions of its habitat.
+The species also requires streams with relatively strong, year-round flow and clean gravel and cobble substrates for spawning (Hatch et al. in preparation).

 Biology / Life History

-In summer, the gilt darter is found most frequently in rubble riffles and cobble or boulder raceways where currents are moderate to swift.
+In summer, the Gilt Darter is found most frequently in rubble riffles and cobble or boulder raceways, where currents are moderate to swift.
 It rarely occurs in pools or in association with rooted aquatic vegetation.
-In fall, it moves to deep chutes of rubble and boulder riffles where it over-winters.
+In the fall, it moves to deep chutes of rubble and boulder riffles, where it over-winters.
 Mature individuals return to shallower areas to spawn in mid-May to late July.
 Males establish territories around cobble or boulder stones.
 In the Sunrise River, specimens have been observed feeding during the day.
-The gilt darter's diet includes mayfly, caddisfly, and diptera larvae (Hatch 1982, 1985/86).
+The species' diet includes mayfly, caddisfly, and diptera larvae (Hatch et al. in preparation).

 Conservation / Management

-Gilt darters are sensitive to sediment loading and probably organic loading from sewage effluents, making them important indicators of degraded water quality.
-High levels of suspended sediments can smother spawning habitats and likely have an adverse effect on the gilt darter's ability to feed (Hatch 1985/86).
+The Gilt Darter is sensitive to sediment loading and probably organic loading from sewage effluents, making them important indicators of degraded water quality.
+In spawning habitats, high levels of suspended sediments can smother eggs and likely have an adverse effect on the species’ ability to feed.
 Their distribution has become fragmented over the past century.
-Elsewhere in North America, the gilt darter has greatly declined or been extirpated.
-In Minnesota, the species' required combination of habitat characteristics (low siltation, strong, year-round flow, clean substrate for spawning) occurs only in the St. Croix River drainage.
-Silting of spawning habitats has likely prevented gilt darter populations from becoming established in streams of central and southern Minnesota (Hatch 1985/86).
-Additional research needs for the gilt darter in Minnesota include identification of habitat guilds and population stressors.
+In Minnesota, the species requires a combination of habitat characteristics (low siltation, strong, year-round flow, clean substrate for spawning) that occurs only in the St. Croix River drainage.
+Silting of spawning habitats has likely prevented Gilt Darter populations from becoming established in streams of central and southern Minnesota (Hatch et al. in preparation).
+Additional research needs in Minnesota include identification of habitat guilds and population stressors.

 Conservation Efforts in Minnesota